evan-william/personal-project/Github Projects/readme.md

 # 🚀 My Coding Projects

 Hey there!
 Welcome to my little corner of the coding world.
-This repo is a snapshot of my journey — full of learning, building, and a whole lot of figuring things out.
+This repo is a snapshot of my journey, full of learning, building, and a whole lot of figuring things out.

 ---

 ### 🧩 Learning Projects
 This is where I dive in, mess up, learn something new, and try again.
-These projects aren’t perfect — and they’re not meant to be.
+These projects aren’t perfect, and they’re not meant to be.
 They’re all about exploring new ideas, taking on challenges, and getting a bit better every time.

 ---